 In those days a father was more concerned about the marriage of his sons than about the marriage of his daughters.
 No expense was involved in marrying off a daughter.
 The father received a dowry for his daughter whereas he had to give a dowry to the prospective father-in-law of his son when marrying him off.

 The price paid by the father of the groom to the father of the bride was called mohar.
-In the stories of Genesis, Shekhem [Dina’s suitor] said to Dinah’s father and her brothers: “Let me find favor in your eyes, and what ye shall say unto me I will give.
+(The term continues to be included in the text of the traditional ketubah, or Jewish wedding contract.)
+In Genesis (Parashat Vayishlah), Shekhem [Dinah’s suitor] said to Dinah’s father and her brothers: “Let me find favor in your eyes, and what ye shall say unto me I will give.
 Ask me never so much mohar and mattan, and I will give according as ye shall say unto me; but give me the damsel to wife.”

 The Bible does not specify what was to be done with the mohar in case the marriage agreement was broken by either of the two parties.